 Also, Josh Gets the Girl, but they agree that until they graduate from high school they'll only hold hands and kiss each other on the cheek.
 He finds gold and God in the Superstition Mountains.
 He gets to keep the car.
 He finds out about his Heavenly Destiny.
 But first, he has to defeat the most fearsome enemies of all: the liberal teachers at his high school.
 But that's going to have to wait for next week:

 Jon McNaughton's Josh Knight's political rants really do deserve a post of their own.

 We are hesitant to recommend Knight of the Superstitions, even for the lulz.
-Where some bad movies or writing -- like Troll 2 or My Immortal -- are so bad they're good, this is just so bad that it's bad.
-This is the Star Wars Holiday Special of Christian Youth Fiction -- it's just so grimly awful that the so-dumb-they're-funny moments are barely worth wading through the rest of the swamp to find.
+Where some bad movies or writing — like Troll 2 or My Immortal — are so bad they're good, this is just so bad that it's terrible.
+This is the Star Wars Holiday Special of Christian Youth Fiction — it's just so grimly awful that the so-dumb-they're-funny moments are barely worth wading through the rest of the swamp to find.
 We'll say this much for Jon McNaughton: with this novel, he's found a way to make his art look pretty darn competent.

-* Reviews that were no doubt helped along by the little "win some art" contest McNaughton used to get people to review the book when it was first published in late July.
+* Reviews that were no doubt helped along by the little "win some art" contest [archive link] McNaughton used to get people to review the book when it was first published in late July.